Sean2309/Computer_Graphics_Forest_Project/README.md

 The project was an interesting project to take on.
 I created a Forest-like scene that features a few different objects, such as ferns, trees, a campfire and a few animals.
 Several camera positions are available in the scene.
 The First-Person View is mounted on a Penguin object.
 2 other static views are also available.

+In terms of interactive elements, there are 2 main ones.
+Firstly, if any of the fern objects are left-clicked, an explosive animation will be triggered.
+Secondly, since a campfire is dangerous, running into it will cause the game to be over.
+An explosive animation will also be triggered.

 The project was a great learning experience.
 I learned how to use the Assimp library to load in 3D models.
 I also learned how to use the GLM library to perform matrix transformations.
 I also learned how to use the stb_image library to load in textures.

 ---